MunasheMuk2/streetwear-curated/testing.md

 ## Responsiveness

-+ The website was checked by devtools in  Chrome browsers.
++ Also checked the website's responsiveness in devtools - Chrome.

     - Extra small devices: